When and where is the Beginner Program Info Session?

 Are the race entry fees included in the cost of the program?

-No, however program participants can register for the NYC Triathlon at a reduced club rate ($338) and save $61 on your race entry fee.
+No, however program participants have guaranteed entry into the NYC Triathlon (otherwise entry is through lottery only).
 If you plan on participating in the team tune-up race (the Wyckoff Triathlon), participants receive a coupon code for $15 off.

 I’m an experienced (runner/cyclist/swimmer) but I’ve never done a tri before.
 Am I going to be held back?